ahuacate/nas-hardmetal/README.md

    * Name: `"privatelab"`
    * Description: `"Privatelab group"`
 3. Assign shared folders permissions as follows:
-Note: Any oersonal or private data you may have stored in a shared folder simply assign `No Access` to the `homelab` group.
+Note: Any personal or private data you may have stored in a shared folder simply assign `No Access` to the `homelab` group.

 | Name | No access | Read/Write | Read Only |
 | :---  | :---: | :---: | :---: |